-After closing the Sarsang Acquisition and the Bond conversion on September 27, 2022, \$7.2 million of the existing \$22.8 million debt was refinanced into the new 2025 Bond.
+After closing the Sarsang Acquisition and the bond conversion on September 27, 2022, \$7.2 million of the existing \$22.8 million debt was refinanced into the new 2025 Bond.
 The balance of \$15.6 million remains as the Nemesia loan with new terms.
-The interest rate on the Nemesia loan has been adjusted to match the interest rate on the 2025 Bond of 12% (which will be payable in cash semi-annually) plus an additional interest amount of 2% per annum payable in kind.
-The monthly common share allotment to Nemesia has been eliminated.
-Following the changes described above, the Nemesia loan accounting was changed accordingly.
+Repayment of the loan is due on January 30, 2026, six months after maturity of the 2025 Bond.
+The interest rate on the Nemesia loan was adjusted to match the interest rate on the 2025 Bond of 12% (payable in cash semi-annually) plus an additional interest amount of 2% per annum payable in kind, and the monthly common share allotment to Nemesia was eliminated.
+Following the amendments described above, the Nemesia loan accounting was changed accordingly.